Generic Name: golimumab

 - have a skin problem called psoriasis

 - have recently received or are scheduled to receive a vaccine.
-People receiving Simponi Aria should not receive live vaccines.
+People receiving Simponi Aria should not receive live vaccines or treatment with a weakened bacteria (such as BCG for bladder cancer).
 People receiving Simponi Aria can receive non-live vaccines.

 - have a baby and you received Simponi Aria during your pregnancy.
 Tell your baby's doctor before your baby receives any vaccine.
 Your baby may have an increased chance of getting an infection for up to 6 months after birth.